-Category Winds (1 min sustained winds in mph, kt, and km/hr) Summary People, Livestock, and Pets Mobile Homes Frame Homes Apartments, Shopping Centers, and Industrial Buildings High-Rise Windows and Glass Signage, Fences, and Canopies Trees Power and Water Example 3 111-130 mph 96-113 kt 178-209 km/hr Devastating damage will occur There is a high risk of injury or death to people, livestock, and pets due to flying and falling debris.
+CATEGORY WINDS (1-min sustained winds in mph, kt, and km/h) SUMMARY PEOPLE, LIVESTOCK, AND PETS MOBILE HOMES FRAME HOMES APARTMENTS, SHOPPING CENTERS, AND INDUSTRIAL BUILDINGS HIGH-RISE WINDOWS AND GLASS SIGNAGE, FENCES, AND CANOPIES TREES POWER AND WATER EXAMPLE ς, 111-129 mph.
+96-112 kt.
+178-208 km/h.
+Devastating damage will occur.
+There is a high risk of injury or death to people, livestock, and pets due to flying and falling debris.
 Nearly all older (pre- 1994) mobile homes will be destroyed.
 Most newer mobile homes will sustain severe damage with potential for complete roof failure and wall collapse.
 Poorly constructed frame homes can be destroyed by the removal of the roof and exterior walls.
 Unprotected windows will be broken by flying debris.
-Well-built frame homes can experience major damage involving the removal of roof decking and gable ends.
-There will be a high percentage of roof covering and siding damage to apartment buildings and industrial buildings.
+Well- built frame homes can experience major damage involving the removal of roof decking and gable There will be a high percentage of roof covering and siding damage to apartment buildings and industrial buildings.
 Isolated structural damage to wood or steel framing can occur.
 Complete failure of older metal buildings is possible, and older unreinforced masonry buildings can collapse.
 Numerous windows will be blown out of high-rise buildings resulting in falling glass, which will pose a threat for days to weeks after the storm.
 Most commercial signage, fences, and canopies will be destroyed.
-Many trees will be snapped or uprooted, blocking numerous roads.
+Many trees will be snapped or blocking numerous roads.
 Electricity and water will be unavailable for several days to a few weeks after the storm passes.
 Hurricane Ivan (2004) is an example of a hurricane that brought Category 3 winds and impacts to coastal portions of Gulf Shores, Alabama with Category 2 conditions experienced elsewhere in this city.